eotssa/provenance/README.md

 # Blog-App
-A React and Node.js CRUD application facilitating user and blog connectivity.
-Users can like, comment, delete, and add posts.
-The application is styled using Chakra UI.

----

-# Blog Platform

 This project is a full-stack web application for a blogging platform.
 It enables users to create, update, and delete blog posts, and manage user authentication.